 Born in London, Marion Tait joined the Royal Ballet School at 15, graduating to The Royal Ballet’s touring company.
 She danced the ballerina roles in all the classics and in Romeo and Juliet, Elite Syncopations, Las Hermanas, The Invitation, Hobson’s Choice, The Dream, The Burrow, Fall River Legend (Lizzie Borden) and Pillar of Fire (Hagar).
 She created many roles in ballets by MacMillan and Bintley (most recently the Stepmother in Cinderella) and appeared as a guest worldwide.

 She was given an OBE in 1992 and made a CBE in the 2003 Queen’s Birthday Honours.
 She has been nominated for two Olivier Awards, won the Evening Standard Ballet Award and was named Dancer of the Year 1994.
 Marion assisted Desmond Kelly in Ballet Changed My Life – Ballet Hoo!, the education project documented on Channel 4 in 2006, for which she was presented with a special award at the Critics’ Circle National Dance Awards in 2008.
+In February 2020, Marion was awarded the De Valois Award for outstanding contribution to dance at the Critics’ Circle National Dance Awards.

 She is a Patron of The Edge – a West Midlands performing arts centre, in association with Alderbrook School.